Festival Focus | Songkran Festival in Thailand

 I haven’t been to Thailand yet, but the country is high on my travel wish list.
-Continuing with my ongoing Focus on Festival Series on this post Judith from Temples and Markets is sharing her experience with the Thai festival Songkran.
+On this post Judith from Temples and Markets is sharing her experience with the Thai festival Songkran.
 Photos in this post are courtesy of Judith.

 What better way to celebrate Songkran, Thailand’s New Year holiday than with a three-day water festival.
 Starting on the 13th of April every year, the water festival is the perfect way to have loads of fun and cool down during Thailand’s hottest month of the year.